openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 The diagram also labels which use cases are primarily driven by engineering teams (E) and/or business product teams (B).

+Note that a single feature toggle may transition through several use cases as a feature matures.
+An example feature toggle might first be used for beta testing a feature.
+While beta testing, the feature may mature from a beta test for individual users to a beta test for several courses.
+The feature may mature past beta testing, and apply to all users and courses, but may require some select courses to opt-out.
+Lastly, the feature toggle may be used to provide an Open edX option for a single Open edX release before finally being retired and removed.

 .. image:: oep-0017/feature_maturity_longevity.png
    :alt: A diagram that shows the toggle use cases on a graph with 2 axes
     for feature maturity and longevity and 4 quadrants to break up the